-- 148 EFRAG identified a number of issues in setting the underlying asset OCI balance when applying the fair value approach at transition that may affect the relevance of information: - (a) Setting the asset OCI balance to nil overrides the (long-term) business model of holding the related bonds which is based on collecting cash flows and selling.
-However, on transition there is no selling or derecognition of the bonds: - (b) As there is a duration mismatch between (shorter term) assets and (longer term) liabilities, the fair values of both have a different sensitivity to interest rate risk.
+- (a) Setting the asset OCI balance to nil overrides the (long-term) business model of holding the related bonds which is based on collecting cash flows and selling.
+However, on transition there is no selling or derecognition of the bonds; - (b) As there is a duration mismatch between (shorter term) assets and (longer term) liabilities, the fair values of both have a different sensitivity to interest rate risk.
 Hence, the insurer cannot apply the same rate for both assets and liabilities at transition date, and this would result in different changes in both the asset and liability OCI balances at subsequent dates; - (c) When the assets are measured at FVOCI reflecting a holding and selling business model, assets are occasionally sold.
 Given the shorter duration of the debt assets compared to the liabilities, recycling of the asset OCI balance as required by IFRS 9 post transition may be difficult as the liability OCI balance on transition has been moved to retained earnings at transition; - (d) As the asset OCI balance of a bond pulls to par over the life of the bond (over and beyond the date of transition), the asset OCI balance (subsequent to transition) may have a different sign than the one of the corresponding insurance liabilities.
 It leads to desynchronization between the asset OCI balance and the liability OCI balance; - (e) Permitting entities to deem the cumulative amount in OCI related to corresponding assets to nil at transition to IFRS 17 would involve an amendment to IFRS 9, which would add complexity and would have to be assessed for possible unintended consequences; - (f) Permitting entities to deem the cumulative amount in OCI related to corresponding assets to nil would involve hindsight in order to determine which assets have been supporting the insurance liabilities.
-This would result in a loss of useful information and a loss in comparability between entities. - 149 EFRAG has also identified issues with aligning the asset OCI balance to the liability OCI balance by means of the locked-in (or alternatively a market yield) rate at transition.
-Refer to Appendix III, Transition Setting OCI to nil. - 150 EFRAG understands the wish to match insurance finance income and expenses from assets and liabilities at transition and beyond and notes this may be helpful for a number of entities as they can match their asset OCI balance with their liability OCI balance (thus avoiding mismatches).
+This would result in a loss of useful information and a loss in comparability between entities. - 150 EFRAG has also identified issues with aligning the asset OCI balance to the liability OCI balance by means of the locked-in (or alternatively a market yield) rate at transition.
+Refer to Appendix III, Transition Setting OCI to nil. - 151 EFRAG understands the wish to match insurance finance income and expenses from assets and liabilities at transition and beyond and notes this may be helpful for a number of entities as they can match their asset OCI balance with their liability OCI balance (thus avoiding mismatches).
 However, from a conceptual and practical point of view, EFRAG notes there are a number of concerns as explained above that may affect the relevance of the information if other methods are used.
 Furthermore, setting the accumulated insurance liability OCI balance to nil is a practical expedient when no data is available to compute accurately the OCI balance.
 Accordingly, EFRAG considers that the treatment of the liability OCI balances at transition set forth in IFRS 17 does not impair the provision of relevant information.